 If you are an FFLs accused of violating federal firearm laws and regulations, including the implementing regulations of the Gun Control Act (GCA), we can help.
 We can represent you at the administrative hearing to present evidence and cross-examine witnesses.
 Our goal at the hearing is to convince the ATF’s Director of Industry Operations in the local field division not to issue a Final Notice of Revocation.

-We can answer your questions about the National Firearms Registration and Transfer Record maintained by the ATF pursuant to the provisions of Title 26, United States Code, Section 5841 and Section 5845(a), and the potential registration status of any firearms you maintain in the inventory of your business.
+We can answer your questions about the National Firearms Registration and Transfer Record maintained by the ATF under the provisions of Title 26, United States Code, Section 5841 and Section 5845(a), and the potential registration status of any firearms you maintain in the inventory of your business.

 Rules for a Federal Firearm Licensee (FFL)

 A federal firearm licensee (FFL) is licensed by the Federal Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF) to sell or transfer a firearm.
 In Florida, the FFL must have the Federal Department of Law Enforcement (FDLE) conduct a background check for all firearm purchases and deliveries.

 The National Instant Criminal Background Check System (NICS) was established for dealers to contact by telephone, or other electronic means, for information to be supplied immediately on whether the transfer of a firearm would be in violation of 18 U.S.C. s.
 922(g) or (n), or Florida law.

 The background check queries five FDLE and FBI Criminal Justice Information Systems for firearm purchases.
 The vast majority of inquiries received by FDLE result in an initial decision approving the firearm transfer at the time the transaction was